SamShowalter/CAMeLeon/README.md

 ```

 <a name = "benchmark"></a>
-## Environment Benchmarking
+### Environment Benchmarking

 After the environment is built and debugged, it is important to verify that during training the environment can cycle at a high speed.
 This benchmarking script runs this test and several others, including how fast the environment can reset, how fast the encoded frames cycle, and how fast the rendered frames cycle.
+This was built off of the [Gym Minigrid](https://github.com/maximecb/gym-minigrid) equivalent and adapted slightly.
 For the encoding cycle tests, add any relevant wrappers as a comma delimited string to ensure a realistic test.

 ```bash
 # Run the script for env benchmarking